 Here are some factors that might be important to you…

-* March/April- Huge volume of spray making viewing of the falls from the ground difficult, but great for aerial viewing.
+• March/April- Huge volume of spray making viewing of the Falls from the ground difficult, but great for aerial viewing.
+Very powerful and spectacular.

 Victoria Falls Weather in Brief

 Winter (May to Mid August) in Victoria Falls is mild and dry.
 Average high temperatures ranging from 25-27°C (77-81°F) and average lows between 7-10°C (45-50°F).
 Not a bad winters day!